cponfick/komp-geom/README.md

 # Computational Geometry in Kotlin

-This repository contains a collection of algorithms and data structures for computational geometry implemented in Kotlin.
-The focus is on providing efficient and easy-to-use solutions for common geometric problems.
+This repository contains a collection of algorithms and data structures for computational geometry implemented in KMP ( Kotlin Multiplatform).
+The focus is on providing efficient solutions to common geometric problems on multiple platforms.

+Currently, following platforms are supported:

+- JVM
+- JS

 ## Implemented Algorithms